 From Scott Pletcher’s paper in Current Biology (2002), data from http://www.hcoa.org/scott/

-I plan to use transgenic flies to maintain expression of specific ageing-relevant genes at young adult levels.
+I use transgenic flies to maintain expression of specific ageing-relevant genes at young adult levels.
 By doing this I hope to achieve extension of healthy lifespan.
 The approach mimics a drug therapy approach to reduce or ameliorate the negative effects of age.
-The genes I will test all have human homologs which are either associated directly with ageing or with ageing-related morbidity, such as heart attack and Alzheimers Dementia.
-This work is funded by the charity Help the Aged/Age Concern.
+The genes I test all have human homologs, some of which are either associated directly with ageing or with ageing-related morbidity, such as heart attack and Alzheimers Dementia.
+This work wss funded by the charity Help the Aged/Age Concern (now AgeUK).

 Ageing (Aging – I side with the Americans here)

 Evolutionary theory tells us why we age.
 So, while we know, therefore, that the answers are ultimately genetic, we don’t know what makes us age, how our genes allow the ageing process to progress, and how genetic differences can cause huge differences in lifespans between species.
 Understanding the causes of ageing is one of the last great mysteries in biology.
 The best way to measure ageing is to measure lifespan.
 And to study the genetics of ageing there is probably no better model organism than the fly Drosophila melanogaster.

 Insulin-like signalling and ageing

 These female flies opposite have a mean lifespan difference of nearly 40% as a result of a single gene knocked out in the insulin/insulin-like signalling pathway.
 The one on the left lives longer; the gene knockout results in dwarfism as well as longevity.
 This work was done from 1998-2001 in Linda Partridge’s lab at University College London, and showed the importance of this pathway in modulating survival, an effect which is evolutionarily conserved from worms and flies through to mammals, and almost certainly humans.
 Funded by BBSRC.